tenindra/tenindra.github.io/_pages/about.md

 Having had the opportunity to apply some of my research in industry, I’m also particularly interested in bridging the gap between research and practice, so scientific advances can more easily translate into meaningful real-world impact.

-If you are interested in a stay with our team, RIKEN offers a number of programs for PhD students and postdocs, see [here](hiring)
+If you are interested in a stay with us in central Tokyo, RIKEN offers a number of programs for PhD students and postdocs, see [here](hiring)